 - Chi Kung (Qi Gong) exercise

-Here are the dates and costs for the next intake of beginners class for 2020.
+Here are the dates and costs for the next intake of beginners class.
 We recommend you enquire as early as possible as places fill up very quickly.
 To register for the 4 taster sessions, please contact us here.

 Day / Date

 1pm - 2pm